kubecost/docs/install-and-configure/install/cloud-integration/gcp-out-of-cluster/README.md

 ### Account labels not showing up in partitions

-There are cases where labels applied at the account label do not show up in the date-partitioned data.
+There are cases where labels applied at the account level do not show up in the date-partitioned data.
 If account level labels are not showing up, you can switch to querying them unpartitioned by setting an extraEnv in Kubecost: `GCP_ACCOUNT_LABELS_NOT_PARTITIONED: true`.
 See [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98.0-rc.1/cost-analyzer/values.yaml#L304).

 ### `InvalidQuery` 400 error for GCP integration